 - Life-sustaining and protective equipment, such as specialized gear and suits used by military members, police, firefighters, pilots, and undersea or space exploration

-- Video games and animation, where human movement specialists are essential in recreating life-like movement in animation or computer-generated images
+- Video games and animation, where human movement specialists are essential in recreating life-like movement and physical activity in animation or computer-generated images

 2. Therapy Development

-Therapies, like products, must be conceptualized and tested before they can be put into practice to improve patients’ lives.
+Therapies, like products, must be conceptualized and tested before they can be put into practice to improve patients’ quality of life.
 The development of therapeutics related to the movement of the human body requires deep expertise, such as what you would gain throughout an advanced degree program.
 Because therapy development requires research, this can also be considered a related field to the research routes, as discussed below.

-Healthcare is a good option for those who want to have a clear and direct impact on the lives of others throughout their careers.
-The healthcare industry employs individuals with a background in human movement and rehabilitation science in various ways.
+Healthcare is a good option for those who want to have a clear and direct impact on the lives and daily living conditions of others throughout their careers.
+The healthcare industry employs individuals with a background in human movement and rehabilitation sciences in various ways.
 For example:

 - Field clinical engineers are responsible for maintaining, troubleshooting, and upgrading equipment used to study patient movements and injuries.